Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets

-We first consider the two standard Data Generating Processes (DGPs) used in the demand estimation literature that use linear utility-based choice models -- (1) Multinomial Logit model, and (2) the Random Coefficient Logit (RCL) models as our baseline data generations.
-We simulate data using these two models, considering a setting with 10 products ($J = 10$), across 100 markets ($M = 100$), with 10 non-price features ($K = 10$).
-We calculate the utility $u_{i,m,j}$ that consumer $i$ in market $m$ derives from product $j$ using the formula:
+We first consider the two standard Data Generating Processes (DGPs) used in the demand estimation literature that use linear utility-based choice models -- (1) Multinomial Logit model, and (2) the Random Coefficient Logit model.
+For both cases, we consider a setting with 10 products ($J = 10$), 100 markets ($T = 100$), one price feature, and 10 non-price features ($d = 10$).
+We define the utility $u_{ijt}$ that consumer $i$ in market $t$ derives from product $j$ as the following linear function:

-where $\varepsilon_{i,m,j}$ represents an independently and identically distributed (iid) Type-I extreme value across products and consumers. $X_{m,j} \in \mathbb{R}^K$ denotes the non-price features of the product. $\alpha_i, \beta_{i}$ are the model coefficients, which are kept constant for all consumers in the MNL, while in the RCL, they are normally distributed across consumers.
+where $\varepsilon_{ijt}$ represents an independently and identically distributed (iid) Type-I extreme value across products and consumers. $X_{jt} \in \mathbb{C}^{d}$ denotes the non-price features of the product. $\alpha_i, \beta_{i}$ are the model coefficients, which are kept constant for all consumers in the MNL, while in the RCL, they are normally distributed across consumers.
 The probability distribution of features and coefficients used are shown in Web Appendix \ref{sec:appendix_dist}.
 Also, the mean utility from the outside option is normalized to 0.

-We denote the market share of product $j$ in market $m$ generated from MNL by $S_{m,j}^{MNL}$ and the market share generated from RCL by $ S_{m,j}^{RCL}$.
-We generate the market shares by simulating $N = 10,000$ individual choices and aggregating by each market as shown below.
+We denote the market share of product $j$ in market $t$ generated from MNL by $\pi_{jt}^{MNL}$ and the market share generated from RCL by $ \pi_{jt}^{RCL}$.
+For each market, we generate the market shares of each product by simulating $N = 10,000$ individual choices and aggregating by each market as shown below.

-We then split the generated data into training data (80\%) and test data (20\%) and only use training data for estimation.